Host Hugo with Caddy: Complete Setup Guide

 Hugo Themes and Plugins for Your Website

-Since Hugo is a static site generator many users will want to customize their sites with themes and plugins.
+Since Hugo is a static site generator, many users want to customize their sites with themes and plugins.
 Here’s how to enhance your Hugo static website:

 1. Popular Hugo Themes